Edge city: Outside North America

-Impact of edge cities
+Impact

 Relation with metropolitan area

 The emergence of edge cities has not been without consequences to the metropolitan areas they surround.
 Edge cities arise from population decentralization from large major core cities and has been ongoing since the 1960s.
 Shifts in socioeconomics in metro areas (including rising real estate prices during periods of stagnant wages), location of metro industrial areas, and labor competition between edge cities and their more central neighbors have been attributed to their development and continued expansion.
 There has been a considerable debate among economists as to whether "jobs follow people or people follow jobs," but in the context of the edge city phenomenon, workers have been drawn from metropolitan business hubs in favor of the edge city economy.
 Developers of edge cities have been shown to strategically plan expansion of such business areas to draw workers away from more dense port cities and thereby keep profits from surrounding interests.

 Edge cities contribute greatly to urban development by creating new jobs by attracting workers from the metropolitan areas around it.
 Also as a result of the rise of edge cities, more department stores, hotels, apartments, and office spaces are created.
 There are more edge cities than their downtown counterparts of the same size.
 Garreau states one reason for the rise of edge cities is that, "Today, we have moved our means of creating wealth, the essence of urbanism - our jobs - out to where most of us have lived and shopped for two generations.
 That has led to the rise of Edge City."
 In comparison with urban centers edge cities offer global corporations many advantages: cheaper land, security, efficient land communications, advanced technological installations, and a high quality of life for their employees and executives.
 The appeal of edge cities attract large corporations as well, boosting the already growing city.